SAP/open-ux-odata/packages/ui5-middleware-fe-mockserver/README.md

 - strictKeyMode : disable the default "loose" mode for the key matching, you can try this if the mockserver returns too much data
 - contextBasedIsolation : enable the support of "tenants", by adding /tenant-xxx at the very start of your service call you will be able to work on tenant isolated data.

+You can also define static annotation file using the `annotations` entry, each annotation must provide

+- urlPath : where will your annotation be accessible from
+- localPath : local path to your annotation file

 **Sample application**